 - Map It: East Bank Club Riverwalk (at the River and Kinzie Street Bridge), 500 N Kingsbury St, Chicago, IL 60654

 - Call: 312-953-9287

 - Website: wateriders.com

-Angi is a co-founder of Racertrips LLC and has completed four marathons, including the Chicago Marathon three times and the Rock N Roll Marathon in Washington, D.C.
-She’s now training for the 2019 Paris Marathon.
-Although Angi technically ran track in high school, she didn’t become a serious runner until she was in her 30s, when she traveled to Maryland, New Orleans, Orlando and St. Petersburg, FL, to compete in half marathons.
-It was those travel experiences that helped inspire the idea for Racertrips!
+Angi is a co-founder of Racertrips.com and has completed more than a dozen half marathons and 6 marathons, including the Chicago Marathon (3 times), the Paris Marathon, and the Rock N Roll Marathon in D.C.
+She’s now training for the 2019 Chicago Marathon and 2019 Marine Corps Marathon.
+Although Angi technically ran track in high school, she didn’t become a serious runner until she was in her 30s, when she began traveling with friends to run half marathons.
+It was those travel experiences that helped to inspire the idea for Racertrips!